If you have focused all your retirement planning energy on your 401(k), you may be missing a key piece of the puzzle: Social Security.

 9. Pump up your spouse’s survivor benefit

 When you die, your Social Security benefits end.
 But your widow or widower may earn survivor benefits, possibly as much as half of your full retirement amount.
-(Here are the SSA rules.)
-The bigger your benefit, the more your spouse will receive when you’re gone, so do all you can now to increase your benefit checks.
+(Here is some SSA information about survivors.)
+The bigger your benefit, the more your spouse will receive when you’re gone.
+So do all you can now to increase your benefit checks.

 10. Weigh the cost of working while claiming benefits

-The government reduces your Social Security checks by $1 for every $2 you earn if you start your benefits before full retirement age and make more than $15,720 in 2015.
+The government reduces your Social Security checks by $1 for every $2 you earn if you start your benefits before full retirement age and make more than a specific amount, which is $15,720 in 2016.
 (The penalty stops on earnings above $41,880.)

 Taxes are based on your combined income: your adjusted gross income plus half of your Social Security benefit plus non-taxable interest.
 The SSA explains in detail.

 If combined income is more than $34,000 ($44,000 for couples), as much as 85 percent of your benefits may be taxable.
 You can reduce your tax bill in retirement by cutting expenses so you need less income and choosing investments with an eye to reducing taxes.

 12. Pay off debts

 Certain debts — including federal taxes, child support or alimony and federal student loan balances — can be garnished from Social Security checks.
 Pay them off before retirement so you can keep your entire benefit check.